 During the next six weeks, there will be many opportunities for you to ask questions and share your experiences and ideas with other course participants from all around the world.

 Welcome to the course from your Course Principal and Lead Educator

 We are also introduced to the Lead Educator, Dr. Chrissie Gale.
 Chrissie is the International Lead for CELCIS and has spent much of the last 26 years working on child protection programmes in different countries around the world.
 She leads on international work at CELCIS which includes building partnerships with policy makers and practitioners across the globe and working on the promotion and use of Moving Forward: Implementing the ‘Guidelines for the Alternative Care of Children’, a handbook to accompany the UN Guidelines for the Alternative Care of Children.

 Chrissie will be interacting with you in different ways throughout the course.
 You are encouraged to view Chrissie’s profile and follow her, so you can easily see any comments she makes during the course.
 Chrissie will be available alongside the Course Host and Co-Facilitators until 5 April 2020 to help support you as you work through the course.

 In order to help you, we will be referring to different reading materials throughout the course.
-Two of the documents we think will be particularly helpful are the UN Guidelines for the Alternative Care of Children approved by the UN General Assembly in 2009 and which is available in Spanish, French and Arabic, as well as other languages, and the accompanying handbook Moving Forward: Implementing the ‘Guidelines for the Alternative Care of Children’ which is also available in Spanish, French and other languages.
+Two of the documents we think will be particularly helpful are the UN Guidelines for the Alternative Care of Children approved by the UN General Assembly in 2009 and which is available in Spanish, French and Arabic, as well as other languages, and the accompanying handbook Moving Forward: Implementing the ‘Guidelines for the Alternative Care of Children’ which is also available in Spanish, French, Arabic and other languages.